Updated: Aug 20

 Should I charge a large monthly OnlyFans subscription fee?

-Well, no. It's not that important.
-What's best is a low, or even better yet no monthly subscription fee.
+Well, no. Charging a high monthly subscription fee may not be the best move.
+What's best is a low, or sometimes even no monthly subscription fee.
+No fee?
 Seems a bit counter-intuitive, huh?

 And what's the point of all this OnlyFans stuff if it isn't to grow subs???
-But wait, Mike, I'm in the for the money, how do I make money then if I don't charge my subscribers?
+But wait, Mike, I'm in the for the money, how do I make money then if I don't charge my subscribers a monthly fee?
 Good question.
 It's because the real cheese 🧀 doesn't come from subscriptions... and this is one topic I cover with the women working with me to help them know how to score big with subscribers.

 If I post lingerie photos on Instagram will it take away from my OF subs?